sw-1oeo/CS1XA3/Project03/README.md

     pip install -r requirements.txt
     cd django_project/
     python manage.py migrate
     python manage.py runserver

-    In your terminal, do a git clone, cd into the project repo, create and activate a python virtual environment.
-You need to do python manage.py migrate this time, since data base changes on another server.

 To play game: open the login_page.html in a browser

-### Curl examples for Django API with Each feature
+## Curl examples for Django API with Each feature

 Note: The Django server must be running before calling the API
 Note: Try curl command on another terminal, and check it with the terminal with Django server on.